-The Korean currency consists of a ten thousand, fifty thousand, and one thousand won note, and five hundred, one hundred, fifty and ten won coins.
+Korea's official monetary unit is the 'won.'
+The Korean currency consists of fifty thousand, ten thousand, five thousand, and one thousand won notes, and five hundred, one hundred, fifty and ten won coins.

 When you need to exchange your foreign currency into Korean won, visit a bank, exchange service center, or an authorized exchange booth (Bank business hours: 09:00-16:00, closed on Saturdays, Sundays and public holidays).